hacdias/hacdias.com/content/resume/index.md

 </div>

-I am a Software Engineer who cares about the web, user agency, identity, decentralization, and building impactful products and tools for both users and developers.
-In the past years, I worked on decentralized, peer-to-peer, content-addressed networks.
-More recently, I have been working on enabling developers integrate decentralized identity wallets into their platforms.
-I am an eager learner and always up for new challenges.
+Software Engineer passionate about the web, user agency, identity, decentralization, and building impactful products and tools for both users and developers.
+I have experience in peer-to-peer and content-addressed networks, and now focus on enabling developers integrate decentralized identity wallets into their platforms.
+Always eager to learn and tackle new challenges.

 ## 💼 Experience {#experience}